NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 The output path you can change the file's output path to your own path.

 # What you need to use CSE-model
-- ending lists(all possible affixes)
+- ending lists(all possible affixes) (in .xlsx or .txt format)
-- stopwords (words that can not be segmentted or ambiguous bases)
+- stopwords (words that can not be segmentted or ambiguous bases) (in .txt format)